anita-owens/Machine-Learning-R/README.md

 PROJECT 7: FACEBOOK PERFORMANCE

 The project task is to analyze posts published to the Facebook page of a renowned cosmetics brand.
 The goal is to identify which posts led to the most customer engagement.
+Here, I use multiple cluster algorithms to gather insights into post performance.
+The results of the modeling indicates that posts with photos offered the best ROI in terms of reach.
+It's an unpaid segment and indicates that posting photos goes a long way in engaging users with our Facebok page.
+Another important insight is posting on the right day of the week to optimize engagement goals.

 PROJECT 8: CUSTOMER CHURN